gstlaurent/hintgralison/README.txt

 Congratulations on your acquisition of the new Clue solving program, Dr. Clue!

-Dr. Clue is a very userfriendly program.
+Dr. Clue is a very user-friendly program.
 To start it, open prolog and type:

     [drclue]. <ENTER>